Events and Contact

 Please note that as a disabled author I may have some additional needs to be able to participate in an event.
 I’m happy to discuss this in more detail when arranging an event, but some basic details are given below:

-I currently cannot walk long distances, and currently use either a walking stick or a wheelchair.
+I cannot walk long distances, and sometimes use a wheelchair.
 Depending on travel arrangements, I may or may not be using my chair at an event, so please be ready to provide information about step-free access.
 If travelling longer distances, I may need to stay overnight to minimise pain/fatigue, rather than making a day trip.
 I have a medically restricted diet, so if food is involved at all, I may need to make separate arrangements.
 Because I’m immunocompromised, I’m continuing to wear a mask and take precautions against COVID, and I would be grateful if COVID safety could be taken into account when organising events, whether this is ensuring good ventilation in a space, recommending masks for attendees, etc.